-The AIBC publishes illegal practice resolutions on this webpage.
+The AIBC publishes illegal practice resolutions on this webpage, in accordance with its Publication of Illegal Practice Resolutions Policy (PDF).
 To learn more about Illegal Practice, including misrepresentation and reporting a possible infraction, please visit the Illegal Practice webpage.
 To access older illegal practice resolutions, please contact IllegalPractice@aibc.ca.

 NOTE: At the time of publication, the following individuals and companies were not registered with the AIBC and therefore could not: